This post is also available in: Español

 He stayed with Claudio Ferrer for a year.
 After that, he began playing for various singers like Danny Rivera, Sophy, Nydia Caro, and many others.

 “The idea came from watching the Cuban percussion and voice group ‘Los Papines’ play.
-They had a “music-and-show” thing where they would play and sing Guaguancó, and added a show with a bit of comody, etc..
-I saw that and wondered why we couldn’t do the same but with our Puerto Rican rhythms,” Hector recalled.
+They had a “music-and-show” thing where they would play and sing Guaguancó, and added a show with a bit of comedy, etc. I saw that and wondered why we couldn’t do the same but with our Puerto Rican rhythms,” Hector recalled.

 Atabal Focuses on Bomba and Plena

-“We all loved Bomba and Plena and that’s why we focused on those.
-I had friends that suggested to me that we needed 3 dancing girls in front to attract people.
+“We all loved Bomba and Plena, so we focused on those rhythms.
+I had friends that suggested we needed three dancing girls in front to attract people.
 Others suggested we go into Merengue, as in the 80’s it was very popular.
-Thank god I didn’t listen to any of them”.
+Thank God I didn’t listen to any of them”.